======================================================================

 developers.
 The Master System held a significant part of the video

-game console market in Europe through the release of Sega's succeeding
+game console market in Europe until the release of Sega's succeeding

 console, the Mega Drive.
 In 1989, Virgin Mastertronic began offering